-The overall cost of a school tour should be agreed in advance and should be such as to take into account the ability of pupils and their parents/guardians to pay.
-Planning should be done well in advance and a procedure should be put in place whereby students can pay for the trip over a period of time at an agreed rate.
-Consideration should be given to fundraising for the trip if it is a charity trip, in order to minimise cost to students and parents/guardians.
+The overall cost of a school tour should be agreed in advance and should be such as to consider the ability of pupils and their parents/guardians to pay.
+Planning should be done well in advance and a procedure should be put in place whereby students can pay for the trip over a period at an agreed rate.
+Consideration should be given to fundraising for the trip if it is a charity trip, to minimise cost to students and parents/guardians.
 When planning for a trip, group leaders should factor in all costs, including contingencies and should ensure that all charges are paid well in advance of departure.
 Contingency amount is at the discretion of the tour leader.
 Accompanying teachers will have access to more significant school funds in case of emergencies.

 The income and expenditure of funds associated with the tour should conform fully to the accounting practices of the school.
 The money should be collected in instalments with specific dates for payment.
 See Marion in the main office to discuss setting up the necessary account/documentation.
-A specific credit card facility can be arranged through the main office for use on trips by tour leaders.
-This facility should be organised with the Deputy Principal at least 14 days in advance.
-Cash and cheques are no longer acceptable in payment for school trips by order of the BOM.
 When on trip keep receipts of all money spent.
-If there is money left over, refund to students when they return to school.
-Students must sign for this refund and receipt of same from parents / guardians.